 The Mathematics Program at TROY emphasizes attention to each student and features small classes, quality instruction, effective advising, a departmental Math Club, national mathematics honor society, weekly seminars, a computer lab, and free tutoring.

-According to Careercast.com, the Best Jobs of 2015, the number one job is an Actuary (they use probability and statistics to analyze risk and commonly work for insurance companies).
-They also ranked Mathematician as number 3 on their list, Statistician as number 4, and Data Scientist came in at number 6.
-According to the Bureau of Labor Statistics, the 2012 median salary for Actuaries is $93,680, for Mathematicians is $101,360, for Statisticians is $75,560, and for Operations Research Analyst (who are also mathematically trained) is $72,100.
+According to Careercast.com article entitled the Best Jobs of 2015, the number one job is an Actuary.
+Actuaries use probability and statistics to analyze risk and commonly work for insurance companies.
+Careercast.com also ranked Mathematician as number 3 on their list, Statistician as number 4, and Data Scientist came in at number 6.
+According to the Bureau of Labor Statistics, the 2012 median salary for Actuaries is $93,680, for Mathematicians is $101,360, for Statisticians is $75,560, and for Operations Research Analysts (who are also mathematically trained) is $72,100.
 Our department now has a minor in Statistics.